National Accident Helpline Compensation Lawyers

 In a No Win No Fee* agreement, also known as a Conditional Fee Agreement, your lawyer will assess whether your claim has a good (more than 60%) likelihood of being a success.
 If so, they will agree to take on the financial risk associated with starting a claim.
 If you win, you do not have to pay your legal fees.
 Instead, you agree on a percentage of compensation at the outset of the claim and pay this to them as a success fee.
 If you lose, your lawyer will waive their legal fees and those of your opponent, which are typically paid for by the losing party, will be covered by an insurance policy.

-There is no guarantee when you make a claim that it will be successful, but a No Win No Fee agreement will ensure you are not left financially vulnerable.
+There is no guarantee when you call the national claim helpline and make a claim that it will be successful, but a No Win No Fee agreement will ensure you are not left financially vulnerable.
 It will also give you the assurance your lawyer will work their hardest to secure maximum compensation because their payment depends on getting the best possible outcome for you.

 What happens next?

-Contact The Medical Negligence Experts today on our National Accident Helpline.
+Contact The Medical Negligence Experts today on our clinical negligence advice helpline.
 You will be put in touch with a solicitor who has the knowledge and experience of successfully handling claims like yours, who will go through the circumstances around your injury in detail before advising whether you have legal grounds to request payment of damages.

 If you agree to proceed with your claim, your lawyer will notify the other party of your intention then help you gather the necessary evidence before submitting your request for them to review.
 At this point, the other party has four months to conduct their investigation and respond to your application, either acknowledging responsibility and offering payment, or denying liability.
 We will negotiate on your behalf until they make a fair offer of compensation.
 If they do not, or continue to deny responsibility, we may recommend you refer your claim to the court.

 Our experienced team of experts can help you get the compensation you deserve.
-Get in touch with The Medical Negligence Experts today either by free phone or by using our contact form and letting us know when you want us to call you.
+Get in touch with The Medical Negligence Experts and begin the national accident claim process today either by free phone or by using our contact form and letting us know when you want us to call you.

 Need some help?